giordanoDaloisio/bias-mitigation-methods/README.md

-# bias-mitigation-methods
+# Bias mitigation strategies

-This project is a collection of notebooks of some Bias mitigation methods.
-In addition there is the implementation of the __Debiaser for Multiple Variables (DEMV)__ algorithm.
+This project is a collection of notebooks of some Bias mitigation methods for my master thesis.

+It includes the implementation of the __Debiaser for Multiple Variables (DEMV)__ algorithm.